Too Old For Telepathy

 There is a very British assumption underlying the behaviour described on Kakrafoon, in which one wishes to mask some feelings by drawing attention to others.
 In reality I think that, given the chance, many of us like to share all manner of things, from the trivial to the profound.
 Our ability to share has now evolved to a new level thanks to communications technology.

 Everyone has opinions on the pros and cons of this development.
 There is also a tendency to fall into polarized camps.
-If 'they' attack a medium that 'we' feel enriches our lives then we will respond by denying that there can be any problems with it at all.
+If they attack a medium that we feel enriches our lives then we will respond by denying that there can be any problems with it at all.
 We then try and suggest that it is as fine as any older form of media.

 Every medium can produce its own problems but also bring with it the solution to those same problems.
 The ancient invention of writing allegedly limited human memory but, as long as we have written records, this loss of some primeval memory capacity hardly matters.
 There may be problems during the transition from one form of behaviour to another, however, and maybe those who are most affected are the ones who were best adapted to the older ways.